aasmal97/Arky-Old-Portfolio/README.md

     - To update content on this page, I must directly manipulate the HTML and push the changes.
 However, since this is a personal page, meant to be maintained by me, this was considered a non-issue

 3. This page is hosted on Github Pages.
-    - This page is not meant to handle and incredible amount of traffic (greater than 50,000 page loads a month)
+    - This page is not meant to handle an incredible amount of traffic (greater than 50,000 page loads a month)

 4. There are no automated tests to test functionality or content loading, aside from Github Pages own build tests.
     - This was not considered a serious issue since this a single static page.
 Manual testing was considered the more time efficient solution in this scenario.